abdulra7ma/survey-api/README.md

 sudo docker-compose up
 ```

 ** Docker Method is the usin uri of 0.0.0.0 with port 8000
+** if you are going to use the docker method. you got to uncomment the postgres settings in the core/settings/development.py

 * if you have correctly followed the installation setup, you are going to have a running instance of our project.